My back hurts. What causes back pain?

 Back pain is one of the common ailments suffered today.
 In fact, almost 20% of the entire Singapore population suffers from back and neck pain at any one point in time.
+If back pain is so common, what causes back pain and how can we prevent it?

-Despite it being such a common ailment, determining the exact cause of back pain is often difficult.
+Despite it being such a common ailment, determining the exact causes of back pain is often difficult.
 By breaking down back pain into stages, Physiotherapy treatment and Core Stability training can help alleviate pain and work towards preventing recurring back pain over the long term.
 Today, conservative treatment is able to resolve some 95% of back pain cases when attended to at the right time.
 Only 5% of patients really need surgery.

-Complex interplay of structures
+Back Pain Causes – Complex interplay of structures

 Your back is a complex supporting assembly, made up of a set of interacting structures such as joints, discs, ligaments, nerves, vertebrae and muscles.
 Pain is rarely a result of just one of these structures failing.
 More often than not, it is a combination of physiological and environmental conditions.
 Unless you address these conditions, you can expect recurring back pain.